allenan/resume/README.md

 This is not a flashy resume like you see on Dribbble or Behance.
 There are no stars or progress bars here.
 This is a practical, polished and professional resume you can feel comfortable submitting anywhere.

 It's built with Gulp, using Jade and Sass.
-All the information in your resume is supplied via a simple JSON file, making the opportunities for extension and styling endless.
+All the information in your resume is supplied via a simple JSON file.
+This makes opportunities for extension and styling endless.

 ### Example